What Is Microblogging & Why Should You Do It?

 What Platforms Are Used for Microblogging?

 Microblogging isn’t something that should be done on your actual blog because Google will see it as fluff (low value).
 That’s why you should microblog on platforms that are built for this purpose.
+And chances are, you already have a presence on many of them.

 The most common microblogging platforms include the following…